DESIRE IS DEPENDENT ON FOCUSING

 Animals have a way of using their senses without focusing.

 Panoramic sensing is the active and receptive awareness to everything happening in the immediate environment at this present moment.
 It is impossible to be panoramically aware in the past or the future.
+It can't be used for future goals, or as means to any other end.

 Panoramic sensing is the easiest and most natural way to neutralise all forms of doing, thinking, and getting, and all sensory desire or wanting.